unloadphp/unload/README.md

     <img title="Unload" height="100" src="/logo.png" />
 </p>

-### The simplest way to build and deploy a serverless PHP application with AWS Cloud
+### Serverless Laravel with AWS Cloud

-The opinionated wrapper on top of AWS SAM that simplifies the entry point for PHP developers in the serverless world.
-It was highly inspired by the Laravel Vapor platform, but attempts to offer an AWS way for the deployment process while being cost-effective for small projects.
+The abstraction layer built upon AWS SAM, this project aims to simplify the onboarding process for Laravel developers venturing into the world of serverless computing.
+It was highly inspired by the Laravel Vapor platform.

-For now supports Laravel framework only, but has plans to expand to other frameworks too.
+It endeavors to provide a self-contained AWS-oriented deployment approach, specifically designed to suit the needs of smaller projects in a cost-effective manner.

-- Straingforward configuration format to setup core application infractructure.
+- Straightforward configuration format to set up core application infrastructure.
 - Start with nearly zero costs on AWS free tier and scale to production capacity in a few simple steps.
 - Provides templates for Github and Bitbucket to bootstrap your automated CI/CD pipeline.
-- Build on top of existing and battle tested tools like AWS SAM, AWS Cloudformation and Bref.sh.
+- Build on top of existing and battle tested tools like [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html), [AWS Cloudformation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) and [Bref.sh](https://bref.sh/docs/).

+## Documentation

 For full documentation, visit [unload.sh](https://unload.sh/).